Nameless Rumia's Wiki

 • Personally, I'd interpret this as ZUN designing every Touhou Project game to be a 'standalone' entry, allowing newcomers to jump in without needing any prior knowledge of the series.

-• The manga portion of Touhou Bougetsushou was 'contentious' at the time, because it introduced new characters that easily defeat the fan favorites and tore through 'powerscaling' discussions.
+• The manga portion of Touhou Bougetsushou was 'contentious' at the time because it introduced new characters who easily beat the 'fan favorite' characters, and this shredded 'powerscaling' discussions for quite a while until powerscaling became discouraged or the events of Touhou Kanjuden occur.

-• While Touhou Project is technically copyrighted, their derivative work guidelines are famously lenient.14)
+• While Touhou Project is technically copyrighted, the derivative work guidelines are famously lenient.14)

 • There's a Japanese meme about how you can have a folklore enthusiast, a person who loves the community's fan works, a porn connoisseur, and a person that just likes ZUN in the same room, yet they always seem to gravitate to discussing gacha games because of the discrepency.

-• In addition, some Touhou Project doujin events in Japan have had problems with their R-18 aisles15) being stuffed away from the main traffic as the demographic range keeps getting younger.
+• In addition, some Touhou Project doujin events in Japan have had problems with their R-18 aisles16) being stuffed away from the main traffic as the demographic range keeps getting younger.

 See also